kudkudak/word-embeddings-benchmarks/README.rst

 on all fast-running benchmarks execute `./scripts/eval_on_all.py <path-to-file>`.
 See `here <https://github.com/kudkudak/word-embeddings-benchmarks/wiki>`_ results for embeddings available in the package.

-Warning:
+Warnings and Disclaimers:

 * Analogy test does not normalize internally word embeddings.

-Disclaimer:

 **Package is currently under development, and we expect within next few months an official release**.
 The main issue that might hit you at the moment is rather long embeddings loading times (especially if you use fetchers).